nonso7/SolEther/README.md

-# Ethereum Dishes
+# SolEther

-Ethereum Dishes is a reference list of points about various topics related to Blockchain, EVM, and solidity.
+SolEther is a reference list of points about various topics related to Blockchain, EVM, and solidity.
 It is intended to be a helpful resource for those who are interested in learning about these topics.